Who I am (and why you should care)

 However, in order for you to understand, who I am and why I do what I do, you probably first have to understand a little bit about how I got here.
 And to keep this from getting too incredibly boring, I’ll try to keep this as short as possible and use some pictures along the way.

 From the very beginning, I’ve always felt like I was physically behind everyone else and needed to catch up.
 This tends to happen when you’re born two months early and only weigh 4 1/2 pounds.

 So growing up, I was always that skinny kid who looked like I might be a decent basketball player because I was tall, but unfortunately, I lacked the other necessary skills involved in playing the game such as dribbling, shooting, and jumping.

-This was also back in the 80’s when being skinny wasn’t nearly as cool as it is now.
+This was also back in the 80’s and 90’s when being skinny wasn’t nearly as cool as it is now.